Avoid These Startup Marketing Mistakes | 8 Tips for Your Startup

 TL;DR

-What are the most common marketing mistakes startups make?
+What are the most common marketing mistakes startups should avoid?

 You've just launched your marketing department for your shiny new startup, and at this point, it consists of yourself, a developer who also writes, and someone from admin.
 This is a recipe for potential marketing nightmares, right?
 Not necessarily.